The Age of Revolution: Europe 1789–1848: Contents

 In this chapter, Hobsbawm traces the emergence of the phenomenon of nationalism.
-It was truly a phenomenon because, though loose notions of loyalty to one's country, or patriotism, or recognition of an overarching national character existed, the nationalism that emerged in the years between 1789 and 1848 was more novel, more comprehensive, and more 'modern' (for lack of the better word) in its conception.
-Nationalism emerged initially as a liberal idea, because it entailed the notion of a nation made up of individual citizens whose rights and freedoms were recognized by the nation and, in turn, citizens owed responsibility to the national good.
-This was in contrast to the past, when society was made up of subjects loyal to a monarch, or local noble or church overlord, and whose rights and privileges were based on the social/collective/corporative groups that the subjects belonged to, and not based on the individual.
+It was truly a phenomenon because, though loose notions of loyalty to one's country, or patriotism, or recognition of an overarching national character existed, the nationalism that emerged in the years between 1789 and 1848 was more novel, more comprehensive, and more 'modern' (for lack of a better word) in its conception.
+Nationalism emerged initially as a liberal idea, because it entailed the notion of a nation made up of individual citizens whose rights and freedoms were recognized by the nation and, in turn, where citizens owed responsibility to the national good.
+This was in contrast to the past, when society was made up of subjects loyal to a monarch, local noble, or church overlord, whose rights and privileges were based on the social/collective/corporate groups to which the subjects belonged, and which were not based on the individual.